Tips for Living Frugally Without Looking Cheap

 Before any purchase, ask about its utility.
 Choose a sturdy wooden trunk that serves as a coffee table, extra seating, and storage.
 Opt for a quality sofa with a washable cover.
 Invest in good kitchen knives and basic cookware rather than single-use gadgets.
 Multi-functional items reduce clutter and provide better long-term value.

-3. Cultivate a ""Less is More"" Aesthetic
+3. Cultivate a "Less is More" Aesthetic

 A clean, organized, and minimally decorated space inherently looks more expensive and intentional than a cluttered one.
 Regularly declutter, use cohesive color schemes, and ensure everything has a designated place.
 The simplicity of a well-made bed, a few live plants, and tidy surfaces projects a serene and put-together lifestyle at virtually no cost.